 - Excess intake of pasteurized dairy products.

-So making dietary changes can help treat your little one’s constipation effectively.
+So, making dietary changes could be a remedy to help treat your little one’s constipation.
 We recognize this can be easier said than done when you have a toddler who refuses to comply with a healthier diet.

 What Is Prune Juice?

 Prunus Domestica is the scientific name of European plum, which is easily available and helps cure several health conditions.
 Prune juice is prepared by soaking dried plum fruit in steam and then mixing it in a blender.
 Prune juice is natural, so it is a popular laxative for treating constipation in toddlers.
-Also, prunes are rich in minerals and vitamins, so they promote your toddler’s overall health.
+Also, prunes are a rich source of nutrition and packed with minerals and vitamins, which help promote your toddler’s overall health.

 Prune Juice For Constipation In Toddlers